danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 ## 3. Data compression

-It does not change the table structure so no modification is required on applications.
+It does not change the table structure, so no modification is required on applications.

-You can compress specific partition of an index, so you can compress partitions that only contain cold data.
+You can compress specific partitions of an index, so you can compress partitions that only contain cold data.
 This way you increase reports performance without affecting transactional operation on active partitions.

-Two compression level exists on SQL Server 2008 +
+Two compression levels exist on SQL Server 2008 +

 ### 3.1 Compression Levels